ninglesby/brews_clues/README.md

   - there is an example `.env` file in the directory
   - `sudo mv example.env .env`
   - for the `OPEN_WEATHER_API_KEY` grab the key you made earlier
-  - for the rest of entries you can entire whatever you'd like, try to make the passwords secure and all that
+  - for the rest of entries you can entire whatever you'd like, try to make the passwords secure and all that.
   - the only thing that needs to stay the same as the example file is the `INFLUXDB_URL`

 That should be it, start the process with `sudo systemctl start docker-compose@brews_clues.service`